yangfan/probabilitics-robotics/README.md

 ![GitHub Logo](EKF_SLAM/demo/ekf_slam.gif)

+(1) The red dot and bar indicate the pose estimate of the robot.\
-(1) The black crosses are the ground truth location of the landmarks.
+(2) The black crosses are the ground truth location of the landmarks.\
-(2) The ellipses are the error ellipses of estimated position of robot and landmarks.\
+(3) The ellipses are the error ellipses of estimated position of robot and landmarks.\
 Code in Octave (Matlab).

 ## Unscented Kalman Filter SLAM